Scaffolds should only be used once these requirements are met and approval has been given by site management.

 - An information tag is fitted to the scaffold and is completed and updated at weekly inspections (daily for suspended scaffolds).

-- All scaffolds over 5 metres, all suspended and all special scaffolds have a register on site and this is completed and updated at weekly inspections (daily for suspended scaffolds).
+- All scaffolds over 5 metres, all suspended and all special scaffolds have a register on site and this is completed and updated at weekly inspections by a certified scaffolder.
+Suspended scaffolds should also be inspected daily by operator.

 - The scaffold has a suitable foundation including sound supporting structure, a steel base plate and if necessary a timber sole-board or bearer.
 If in doubt seek advice from an engineer.
 Mobile scaffolds are to have castors with brakes and should only be used on firm level surfaces.